What is Transfer Pricing?

 - Loan benchmarking to determine the arm’s length interest rate

-- In 2018, the IRAS made it mandatory for a Singapore Company to prepare Transfer Pricing Documentation.
-As such, a new section i.e. Section 34F was inserted in the Income Tax Act and is applicable from year of assessment 2019 and every subsequent year of assessment.
+- In 2018, the IRAS made it mandatory for a Singapore Company to arrange prepare Transfer Pricing Documentation.
+As such, a new section i.e. Section 34F was inserted in the Income Tax Act and is applicable from the year of assessment 2019 and every subsequent year of assessment.

-- Contemporaneous Transfer Pricing Documentation refers to documentation and information that taxpayers have relied upon to determine the pricing of a related party transaction, prior to or at the time of undertaking the transactions with related parties.The IRAS also accepts Transfer Pricing Documentation as contemporaneous when it has been prepared not later than the due date of filing of the annual tax return for the financial year in which the transactions took place.
+- Contemporaneous Transfer Pricing Documentation refers to documentation and information that taxpayers have relied upon to determine the transfer prices of a related party transaction, prior to or at the time of undertaking the transactions with related parties.The IRAS also accepts Transfer Pricing Documentation as contemporaneous when it has been prepared not later than the due date of filing of the annual tax return for the financial year in which the transactions took place.

 - Transfer Pricing Documentation has to be place before the due date for filing the annual tax return.

-Transfer Pricing Made Easier
+Featured Transfer Pricing Guides